kiali/openshift-servicemesh-plugin/docs/install-guide.md

 ### Installing Plugin via OpenShift Console

-:warning: Installing via the `Form view` does not currently work.
-You must create the CR in a separate namespace which requires the use of the `YAML view`.
-Create the CR in namespace `ossmconsole` by adding the setting `namespace: ossmconsole` in the `metadata` section.
-You may need to create the `ossmconsole` namespace first.)

 From the operator details page, create an instance of the "OpenShift Service Mesh Console" resource.
 Accept the defaults on the installation form and press "Create".

 ![Install Plugin](07-ui-install-cr.png)